Riucchi/Riucchi/README.md

 Riucchi/Riucchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Hello everyone and welcome to my Github Account, im from argentina, at this moment im studing on CoderHouse the course of Python with Django as framework to develop a Website with Django. this course include the introduction to POO (Object Orientation Programing) and a communication with a SQLite database.
+<p style="color:Blue;"><h3>Hello everyone!
+Welcome to my Github account.
+I'm from Argentina, at the moment I find myself studying on a digital education platform called Coserhouse, their Python course, with Django as framework to develop a Website with it.
+This course includes the introduction to POO (Object Orientation Programing) plus communication with a SQLite database.

-my achievements to achieve on the short time is to learn about SQL, FastAPI and some HTML and CSS to make a robust E-commerce and try to develop my frontend studing by myself.
+The achievements I would like to accomplish on short term are: to learn about SQL, FastAPI, HTML and CSS to make a robust E-commerce.
+Also trying the development of my frontend learning by myself.

-I know the languages of English, Spanish(Native language) and a littebit of Portugues.
+I speak the languages of english, spanish which is my first language, plus a little bit of portugues.

-hope to make some friends on this world of programing and develop new skills on the long term time.
+Hope to make some friends on this world of programing and develop new skills on the long term!</h3></p>